chainsofothers/chainsofothers/README.md

-check strawpage for extended info
+check rentry for extended info

 currently fully caught up on limbus and on day 30 of lobotomy corp (dont know anything about ruina yet)